nicobistolfi/go-rest-api/docs/docs/make.md

 ---
 sidebar_position: 2
-sidebar_label: Makefile
+sidebar_label: Taskfile
 ---

-# Using the Makefile in Go REST API Boilerplate
+# Using the Taskfile in Go REST API Boilerplate

-This document explains how to use the Makefile provided in the Go REST API Boilerplate project.
-The Makefile contains various commands to streamline development, testing, and deployment processes.
+This document explains how to use the Taskfile provided in the Go REST API Boilerplate project.
+The Taskfile contains various commands to streamline development, testing, and deployment processes.

 ## Prerequisites

-- Make sure you have `make` installed on your system.
+- Make sure you have `task` installed on your system.
 - Ensure you have Go installed and properly configured.
 - Docker should be installed for Docker-related commands.